Makio64/vue-tiny-router/README.md

 Feel free to open an issue or a pull request and let's discuss it. 💬

 **For pull request** , keep everything minimalist as much as possible.
 I want to stay slim! 🕺

+### Is it well tested? 🔍

+Since `v1.0.4` TinyRouter have automatic tests to make sure all scenario works well ! 🚀

 ## Thanks for reading ❤️